-- Suspension when a pupil is removed from the school for a fixed period.
-This was previously referred to as a 'fixed-term exclusion'. - Permanent exclusion when a pupil is removed from the school permanently and taken off the school roll.
-This is sometimes referred to as an 'exclusion'. - Off-site direction when a governing board of a maintained school requires a pupil to attend another education setting temporarily, to improve their behavior. - Parent any person who has parental responsibility and any person who has care of the child. - Managed move when a pupil is transferred to another school permanently.
+- Suspension when a student is removed from the school for a fixed period.
+This was previously referred to as a 'fixed-term exclusion'. - Permanent exclusion when a student is removed from the school permanently and taken off the school roll.
+This is sometimes referred to as an 'exclusion'. - Off-site direction when a governing board of a maintained school requires a student to attend another education setting temporarily, to improve their behavior.

+Parent - any person who has parental responsibility and any person who has care of the child.
+Managed move - when a student is transferred to another school permanently.
 All parties, including parents and the admission authority for the new school, should consent before a managed move occurs.